 General studies in the Master’s programme provide you with skills needed for the academic world and the labour market.
 In advanced studies, you focus on field-specific issues and develop your professional knowledge when writing your Master’s thesis and completing courses in your field of specialisation.
 In addition, the studies include elective courses that allow you to diversify and deepen your knowledge.

-The Master's Programme in Forest Sciences comprises two study lines: forest ecology and management and forest bioeconomy business and policy.
-These study tracks include a total of 10 fields of specialisation.
+The Master's Programme in Forest Sciences comprises two study tracks: forest ecology and management and forest bioeconomy business and policy.
+These study tracks include a total of 10 fields (year 2020 6 fields) of specialization.

 Studies in forest bioeconomy business and policy are based on the sustainable use of a renewable natural resource and on the development of responsible business activities in a global environment.
 The focus of studies is on the globalisation of forest-based industry and business and its structural redevelopment into the bioeconomy.
 You will become familiar with forest-based issues of the bioeconomy in production, marketing and policy as part of the global operating environment.